developmentseed/qgis-uc-gee-presentation/slides.md

 ---

-The **New** Goal

-Bringing Earth Engine to more QGIS users <!-- .element: class="r-fit-text" -->
+New Goal: Bring Earth Engine to more QGIS users <!-- .element: class="r-fit-text" -->

 ---

-## What's new in this iteration?

-- Maintainability
-- Processing toolbox integration
-- Graphical user interfaces

----

 ![Add Image GUI](assets/add-srtm-gui.png)

+NOTE: Main method was to leverage QGIS native tools to generate dialogs that users are used too

 ---

 ![model-builder](assets/model-builder.png)

+NOTE: Using these default tools also enables integration into other tools like the processing toolbox, QGIS logging, and the Model Builder.

 ---

-## Features

-- Add, filter, style:
-  - Image
-  - Image Collection
-  - Feature Collection
-- Exporting assets
-- Processing Toolbox and Model Designer Integration

-NOTE: Demo can be live or use screenshots/GIFs to stay lightweight
+TODO: make better quality
+<img src="assets/esa-world-cover.gif" alt="ESA World Cover" style="transform: scale(1.2);" />

+NOTE: Here's another example where most parameters are kept empty to use Google's smart defaults in terms of styling.

 ---

-<img src="assets/esa-world-cover.gif" alt="ESA World Cover" style="transform: scale(1.2);" />
+## What's new?

+- Maintainability
+- Processing toolbox
+- Add, style, filter, and export

+---

+The plugin ecosystem is complex

+NOTES:

+- Best practices are spread out/varied
+- C++ bindings make Python API and docs integration diffcult
+- Intricacies in developing with Qt (particurlarly around signals)
+- There's few open gold standard examples or guides

+---

+Spread out best practices

+NOTE:
+TODO: make lists of best resources

+---

+C++ bindings

+---

+DevEx with Qt

+NOTE: particurlarly around signals skills gap interest gap

+---

+Few open gold standard community examples

+NOTE:

+(of the top 20 plugins, 4 had a test suite.)

 ---